 So, even make-up cosmetics are now available with sunscreen protection as high as SPF 30.
 Great, isn’t it?
 Well not so great in terms of protection, let me tell you why.

-On an average, you need 1.23 grams of sunscreen lotion with SPF 30 to cover your completely and evenly and pump of foundation contains approximately 0.11 grams of foundation.
+On average, you need 1.23 grams of sunscreen lotion with SPF 30 to cover your completely and evenly and the pump of foundation contains approximately 0.11 grams of foundation.
 So, if you do the math, you need around 11 pumps of foundation with SPF 30 to get the same protection as a sunscreen lotion with SPF 30.